The person at the center of this case

 Start here

-Anibal Alexander Canelon Aguirre is wanted for allegedly leading an international conspiracy that deployed crews across the United States to steal millions from financial institutions through ATM jackpotting schemes in support of the Tren de Aragua transnational gang, a designated foreign terrorist organization.
-Since January 2024, the conspiracy has allegedly used malware to compromise ATMs and force unauthorized cash withdrawals, with stolen funds flowing through complex money laundering networks.
-A federal arrest warrant was issued on December 9, 2025, and investigators are seeking information on Canelon Aguirre's whereabouts and network connections to dismantle this large-scale criminal operation.
+Anibal Alexander Canelon Aguirre is wanted for allegedly leading an international conspiracy that deploys crews across the United States to steal millions from financial institutions using ATM jackpotting schemes to support the Tren de Aragua transnational gang.
+Since January 2024, the conspiracy has allegedly installed malware on ATMs to force unauthorized cash withdrawals, with stolen funds flowing through complex money laundering networks.
+A federal arrest warrant was issued on December 9, 2025, and investigators seek information on Canelon Aguirre's whereabouts and associates as part of Joint Task Force Vulcan.

 Try asking